HISTORY OF THE HOMESTEAD RODEO

-The first ever Homestead Rodeo was held at Municipal Park on November 11, 1949.
+The first-ever Homestead Rodeo was held at Municipal Park on

-Into the 21st century, through membership changes, the HRA carried on its mission of promoting the sport of rodeo and other equestrian activities for the benefit of the Greater Homestead/Florida City community; developing and supporting our youth through these activities.
+We are proud to remain one of the oldest annual professional sporting events and the only PRCA sanctioned rodeo in Miami-Dade County.
+Through the years thanks to dedicated members, volunteers & the support of our sponsors; the HRA continues its mission of promoting the sport of rodeo and other equestrian activities for the benefit of the Greater Homestead/Florida City community; developing and supporting our youth through these activities